-- (c) Least Intrusive.
-The proposed new wireless communication facility is designed and located to remove the significant gap in service in a manner that is, in consideration of the goals, policies, objectives, standards and regulations set forth in this chapter, LMC Title 19 Zoning, and the comprehensive plan, the least intrusive upon the surrounding area. - (2) The Appeal Board of Adjustment is the reviewing body on the application to construct a new tower and shall determine whether or not each of the above requirements is met.
-Examples of evidence the applicant shall provide demonstrating the foregoing requirements include, but are not limited to, the following: - (a) That the tower height is the minimum necessary in order to achieve the coverage objective; - (b) That no existing towers or structures or alternative sites are located within the geographic area required to meet the applicant's engineering requirements to meet its coverage objective (regardless of the geographical boundaries of the City); - (c) That the existing towers or structures are not of a sufficient height or could not feasibly be extended to a sufficient height to meet the applicant's engineering requirements to meet its coverage objective; - (d) That the existing structures or towers do not have sufficient structural strength to support the applicant's proposed antenna and ancillary facilities; - (e) That the applicant's proposed antenna would cause electromagnetic interference with the antenna on the existing towers or structures, or the antenna on the existing structure would cause interference with the applicant's proposed antenna; - (f) That an alternative technology that does not require the use of a new tower, such as a cable microcell network using multiple low-powered transmitters/receivers attached to a wireless system, is unsuitable.
-Costs of alternative technology that exceed the new tower or antenna development shall not be presumed to render the technology unsuitable; and - (g) The applicant demonstrates other limiting factors that render existing towers and structures or other sites or alternative technologies unsuitable. - (h) That the tower is located in a suitable zoning district per Table 16.75.130-1 - (3) The Appeal Board of Adjustment, after holding a public hearing, shall approve, approve with conditions, or deny the application, or remand the application back to staff for further investigation in a manner consistent with the Appeal Board of Adjustment order.
+- (3) The Appeal Board of Adjustment decision-making authority is the reviewing body on the application to construct a new tower and shall determine whether or not each of the above requirements is met.
+Examples of evidence the applicant shall provide demonstrating the foregoing requirements include, but are not limited to, the following: - (a) That the tower height is the minimum necessary in order to achieve the coverage objective; - (b) That no existing towers or structures or preferred alternative sites will are located within the geographic area required to meet the applicant's engineering requirements to meet its coverage or capacity objective (regardless of the geographical boundaries of the City); - (be) That the existing towers or structures are not of a sufficient height or could not feasibly be extended to a sufficient height to meet the applicant's engineering requirements to meet its coverage or capacity objective; - (cd) That the existing structures or towers do not have sufficient structural strength to support the applicant's proposed antenna and ancillary facilities; - (e) That the applicant's proposed antenna would cause electromagnetic interference with the antenna on the existing towers or structures, or the antenna on the existing structure would cause interference with the applicant's proposed antenna; - (f) That an alternative technology that does not require the use of a new tower, such as a cable microcell network using multiple low powered transmitters/receivers attached to a wireless system, is unsuitable.
+Costs of alternative technology that exceed the new tower or antenna development shall not be presumed to render the technology unsuitable; and - (fg) The applicant demonstrates other limiting factors that render existing towers and structures or other sites or alternative technologies unsuitable. - (gh) That the tower is located in a suitable zoning district per Table 16.75.130-1 - (3) When a proposed tower is subject to Type 3 review, tThe Appeal Board of Adjustment, after holding a public hearing, shall approve, approve with conditions, or deny the application, or remand the application back to staff for further investigation in a manner consistent with the Appeal Board of Adjustment order.